 Carl Sandburg College tutoring is a fantastic, free resource for all Carl Sandburg College students.
 Through tutoring, our goal is to provide friendly, accessible academic assistance in all subject areas.
-Students interested in any tutoring resources should visit the Tutoring Center in room B72 for more information.
+Students interested in any tutoring resources should visit the Tutoring Center in room B72 for more information or contact the Coordinator of Academic Support, Main Campus in Galesburg, Room B68, 309.341.5262..